Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Hopf--Hecke algebras as PBW deformations

-We review the definition of Hopf-Hecke algebras (\xcite[def.~3.1]{Fl}) and we will study their structure. $H$ as a cocommutative Hopf algebra acts on $V$ and hence, the tensor algebra $T(V)$ is an $H$-module algebra.
+We review the definition of Hopf--Hecke algebras (\xcite[Def.~3.1]{Fl}) and we will study their structure.
+To this end we fix a cocommutative Hopf algebra $H$ and a finite-dimensional $H$-module $V$.
+As $H$ is cocommutative, the tensor algebra $T(V)$ is an $H$-module algebra.
 The semidirect/smash product $T(V)\rtimes H$ is the algebra generated by $T(V)$ and $H$ and the relation